 - linting and checking format(python3 -m nox --session lint)

 - tests (python3 -m nox --session tests)

-- unit tests in gcovr/tests
+- unit tests in tests

-- integration tests in gcovr/tests
+- integration tests in tests

 - documentation examples in doc/examples

 - documentation build (python3 -m nox --session doc)

-The tests are in the gcovr/tests directory.
+The tests are in the tests directory.
 You can run the tests with python3 -m nox --session tests for the default GCC version (specified via CC environment variable, defaults to gcc-5).
-You can also select the gcc version if you run the tests with e.g. python3 -m nox --session 'tests_compiler(gcc-8)'.

-There are unit tests for some parts of gcovr, and a comprehensive corpus of example projects that are executed as the test_gcovr.py integration test.
-Each gcovr/tests/ directory is one such example project.
+There are unit tests for some parts of gcovr, and a comprehensive corpus of example projects that are executed as the test\gcovr.py integration test.
+Each tests/\ directory is one such example project.